bbfrederick/medwatch/README.md

 pip install numpy bleak

-Currently there are three programs:
+Currently there are three programs (found in the scripts folder):

 **blelist**:  Lists nearby BLE devices